 Is street food in India safe for tourists to eat?

-Street food is safe to eat, but you have to exercise some common sense.
+Street food is safe to eat, but you have to exercise common sense.
 It is a huge misconception that street food is not safe for tourists to eat in India.

 There have been many times when I have been eating from a food stall, and tourists stop to watch.
 I can tell they want to try it but are nervous.
 Inevitably they tell me they read or were told not to eat street food.